Navtej-Singh-1503/Android-viruses/README.md

 All responsibility lies solely with the person who chooses to misuse it.

 # **Requirements**
--Linux Terminal
+- Linux Terminal
--Python3
+- Python3
--This APK's will only works on Android OS
+- This APK's will only works on Android OS

 ## Educational Purpose
 The goal of this repository is to: